jastr945/flask_photoalbum/readme.md

 #### HTTP server

-Nginx + Gunicorn.
+Nginx + Gunicorn are used for this project.
 Nginx runs in a separate container.

 ### Run